 Having an elevator speech for the “why did you move here?” question you’re bound to be asked often enough at first.
 It’s usually a simple, drama-free, got-everything-under-control story of your move—bonus when you genuinely praise your new country.

-Having bouts of identity crisis.
+Having bouts of an identity crisis.
 Am I French or am I Canadian?
 I have two passports but am I 50/50, 40/60, 80/20…?
 Am I the tooth fairy or a little mouse?
 Do bunnies bring Easter chocolate or are bells in charge of the job?
 I DON’T KNOW ANYMORE!

 Feeling self-conscious about your language skills and accent, including in your mother tongue.
 Let’s face it, when you’re bilingual or master more than three languages, you do make weird grammatical mistakes once in a while.

 Being an expert at dodging the “when are you coming for a visit?” question.
 If cornered, don’t mention the lack of vacation time or the price of plane tickets.
 Just promise you will come… eventually.